prasoonkandel/prasoonkandel/README.md

 ## Who am i?

-### I'm a teen high school student and tech enthusiast from Rupandehi, Nepal.
-I work with multiple programming languages and focus on building and learning new things.
+### I'm a teen high school student developer from Rupandehi, Nepal.
+I mainly work with C++ and Python.
+I have a solid foundation in backend development with flask and basic knowledge of frontend using (HTML/CSS/JS).
+I currently learning DSA and AI/ML.

 ---